Football at the 2020 Summer Olympics – Women's team squads

 The women's football tournament at the 2020 Summer Olympics in Tokyo, Japan was held from 21 July to 6 August 2021.
-The women's tournament is a full international tournament with no restrictions on age.
+The women's tournament was a full international tournament with no restrictions on age.
 The twelve national teams involved in the tournament were required to register a squad of 18 players, including two goalkeepers.
 Additionally, teams could name a maximum of four alternate players, numbered from 19 to 22.
 The alternate list could contain at most three outfielders, as at least one slot was reserved for a goalkeeper.
 In the event of serious injury during the tournament, an injured player would be able to be replaced by one of the players in the alternate list.
 Only players in these squads were planned to be eligible to take part in the tournament.
 On 2 July, FIFA confirmed that there was a change for the 2020 Olympics, allowing all 22 players named to be available on the roster, with 18 being named for each match.
 This change was implemented due to the challenges of the COVID-19 pandemic.
 The official squad lists were released by FIFA on 7 July 2021, with the athletes originally named as alternates assigned the numbers 19 through 22.
 The IOC also confirmed that a player must appear on at least one 18-player matchday roster to be considered an Olympian and to receive a medal.

 The position listed for each player is per the official squad lists published by FIFA.
 The age listed for each player is on 21 July 2021, the first day of the tournament.
 The numbers of caps and goals listed for each player do not include any matches played after the start of the tournament.
 The club listed is the club for which the player last played a competitive match prior to the tournament.
 The nationality for each club reflects the national association (not the league) to which the club is affiliated.
 A flag is included for coaches who are of a different nationality than their own national team.